 ABC Board – City residents are eligible to serve on the City’s Alcoholic Beverage Control (ABC) Board, which oversees the operations of the City’s ABC System.

-There are no vacancies on any City Boards and Commissions at the present time.
 For more information, please contact Administrative Assistant Debi Sherlin at City Hall at 828-652-3551 or firstname.lastname@example.org.

 While the City has six paid firefighter positions, the City relies primarily on volunteer firefighters to provide fire protection for the City and the surrounding Marion Area Fire District.
 The City typically has about 28 volunteer firefighters.